Charaxes: Life history

-"We have examined the eggs of a number of species, taken from the bodies of dry specimens.
-Apart from size, there is no apparent difference in the eggs of the various species.
-The micropyle end is flattened, slightly concave, with the centre raised; from the centre radiate slight ribs, which gradually disappear at the sides and do not reach the base or underside; the longitudinal ribs are connected by extremely feeble transverse ridges, and bear, as Doherty correctly points out, small projecting points, which are easily visible under a good lens.

-The slug-shaped caterpillar is widest in or before the middle, narrowed behind, and has a finely granulated skin.
+The caterpillar form of Charaxes is widest in or before the middle, narrowed behind, and has a finely granulated skin.
 The head is flat, prognathous, and bears four processes which point backwards and are rough with tubercles, as is the hinder edge of the head between the processes; cheeks also tuberculated; the anal segment bears dorsally two more or less prominent processes, which are longer in the young larva than in the full-grown one.
 The colour of the larvae is generally green, often yellowish, the head bears, on each side, a light line which runs along the outer horn, and there is a spot on one or more abdominal segments, the colour of these latter markings, which are mostly more or less halfmoon-shaped, is as a rule buffish, the spots having often a darker (reddish or bluish) border.
 The caterpillar is a very slow creature, which does not voluntarily leave the twig on a leaf of which the egg was deposited.

 The thick chrysalis is bright green as a rule, very smooth and shining, dorsally very convex; head bluntly bipartite; end of abdomen with two rounded tubercles ventrally."

 Description of the imago

 Adult Charaxes have a robust thorax and abdomen.
 Their wingspan is around 8 to 10 cm.
 The ground colours of the wing uppersides vary from tawny to black to pale.
 Wing markings may be spots, bars or bands of white, orange or blue.
 Some species have metallic blue spots and others have an overall iridescent, metallic gloss.
 Charaxes zingha is partially red and Charaxes eupale is light green.
 The males of the Charaxes etheocles complex are largely black and are known as the "black Charaxes".

 The outer margin of the forewing varies from being nearly straight to deeply concave.
 The hindwing is abdominally always longer than costally, and in most species presents a triangular shape.
 The teeth on the distal (or outer) margin of both wings vary much according to species and groups of species, and is also not entirely constant within a species.
 The anal angle (wing corner) is in many species more pronounced than the outer margin between the tails, best seen in Charaxes zingha.

-The pattern of the upperside is often very different in the sexes and in the various species.
+The pattern of the upperside is often different in the sexes and in the various species.
 The females can be arranged according to the pattern of the upperside of the forewing into four groups: